-Name Position No. of RSUs Vesting Schedule Vest annually over 3 years with the first vest date on Ronald F. Dutt Chief Executive Officer 12,061 October 27, 2022 Vest annually over 3 years with the first vest date on Charles Scheiwe Chief Financial Officer 6,300 October 27, 2022 Vest annually over 3 years with the first vest date on Jonathan Berry Chief Operating Officer 6,300 October 27, 2022
+Name Position No. of RSUs Vesting Schedule

+Vest annually over 3 years with the first

+Ronald F. Dutt Chief Executive Officer 12,061 vest date on October 27, 2022

+Vest annually over 3 years with the first

+Charles Scheiwe Chief Financial Officer 6,300 vest date on October 27, 2022

+Vest annually over 3 years with the first

+Jeffrey C. Mason Vice President of Operations 3,840 vest date on October 27, 2022